 Forming a Company in Hong Kong

-We detail the step-by-step procedure for company formation in Hong Kong as below.
+Planning to sign up for Hong-kong company formation services?
+We detail the step-by-step procedure for company formation in Hong Kong below.

-companies incorporated in Hong Kong must have different and unique names as depicted in the index of company names kept by the Registrar of Companies.
-So to decide on your own company name, carry out a free search at the Registrar’s website to check its availability.
+So, decide on your own company name, and carry out a free search at the Registrar’s website, the Hongkong company register, to check its availability.
 It is also advisable to choose a name which depicts your company’s business activities.

-there are three types of company types prevalent in Hong Kong, depending on your business requirements.
+There are three business entity types prevalent in Hong Kong, depending on your business requirements.

-Representative Office: It is useful for companies incorporated outside Hong Kong, looking to explore the business scene in the region before making a larger investment.
-Such office cannot engage in profit-making activities and can perform only certain functions, e.g. back office or administration.
+It is useful for companies incorporated outside Hong Kong, looking to explore the business scene in the region before making a larger investment.
+Such offices cannot engage in profit-making activities and can perform only certain functions, e.g. back office or administration.

 In terms of shareholding, in Hong Kong, there’s no requirement for shareholders to be residents, and the director can also be the sole shareholder.